 TGba Editor: Modify the 1st , 2nd, 3rd and 4th paragraphs as follows [2444]:

-A WUR non-AP STA whose dot11WURFDMAChannelSwitchImplemented is false shall set the WUR FDMA Channel Switching Support subfield of the WUR Capabilities Information field of the WUR Capabilities element to 0.
+A WUR non-AP STA whose dot11WURFDMAChannelSwitchImplemented is false shall set the WUR FDMA Support subfield of the WUR Capabilities Information field of the WUR Capabilities element to 0.

-A WUR non-AP STA whose dot11WURFDMAChannelSwitchImplemented is true shall set the WUR FDMA Channel Switching Support subfield of the WUR Capabilities Information field of the WUR Capabilities element that it transmits to 1.
+A WUR non-AP STA whose dot11WURFDMAChannelSwitchImplemented is true shall set the WUR FDMA Support subfield of the WUR Capabilities Information field of the WUR Capabilities element that it transmits to 1.

-If a WUR AP receives from a WUR non-AP STA a WUR Capabilities element of which the WUR FDMA Channel Switching Support subfield of the WUR Capabilities Information field is equal to 0, the WUR AP shall set the WUR Channel Offset subfield of the WUR Parameters field of the WUR Mode element to 0.
+If a WUR AP receives from a WUR non-AP STA a WUR Capabilities element of which the WUR FDMA Support subfield of the WUR Capabilities Information field is equal to 0, the WUR AP shall set the WUR Channel Offset subfield of the WUR Parameters field of the WUR Mode element to 0.

-If a WUR AP receives from a WUR non-AP STA a WUR Capabilities element of which the WUR FDMA Channel Switching subfield of the WUR Capabilities Information field is equal to 1, the WUR AP may set the WUR Channel Offset subfield of the WUR Parameters field of the WUR Mode element that it transmits to a nonzero value as defined in Table 9-321d (Subfields of WUR Parameters field from WUR AP), subject to the following constraints:
+If a WUR AP receives from a WUR non-AP STA a WUR Capabilities element of which the WUR FDMA subfield of the WUR Capabilities Information field is equal to 1, the WUR AP may set the WUR Channel Offset subfield of the WUR Parameters field of the WUR Mode element that it transmits to a nonzero value as defined in Table 9-321d (Subfields of WUR Parameters field from WUR AP), subject to the following constraints:

 —The negotiated WUR duty cycle schedule does not overlap with the TWBTTs at which the WUR AP schedules transmission of WUR Beacon frames, except for the case when the value indicated in the On Duration subfield of the WUR Parameters field in the WUR Mode element received from the WUR non-AP STA is equal to the value indicated in the Duty Cycle Period subfield